Forest and wildlife law enforcement in central Africa

 Investigations

-Identify and investigate significant wildlife traffickers to obtain required evidence to use against them during arrests and prosecutions.
+Identify and investigate significant wildlife traffickers and illegal loggers to obtain required evidence to use against them during arrests and prosecutions.

 02